Trafficking Risk in Sub-Saharan African Supply Chains

 Social/Human Development

-São Tomé and Príncipe is a small country of less than 2,000,000 people.[3]
-The UN has given São Tomé and Príncipe a Human Development Index (HDI) score of 0.574, ranking the country 142nd out of 179 countries.
-The UN also reports that nearly 50 percent of São Tomé and Príncipeans are living in multidimensional poverty.[4]
-The country’s primary language is Portuguese, with 98 percent of residents reporting on the 2012 census that they spoke the language.
-The small island nation is also incredibly youthful, with over 60 percent of the population younger than 25.
-Those who live on the island today are descended from Portuguese settlers and African slaves brought to work on sugar plantations.[5]
+São Tomé and Príncipe is a small country of 220,372 people.
+[9] The UN has given São Tomé and Príncipe a Human Development Index (HDI) score of 0.618, placing it in the medium human development category and ranking it 138th out of 191 countries.
+The UN also reports that 11.7 percent of São Toméans live in multidimensional poverty.[10]
+The country’s primary language is Portuguese, with 98 percent of residents reporting on the 2012 census that they spoke the language, though 36.2 percent also spoke Forro (or Sãotomense).
+[11] The island’s primary ethnic groups today are the descendants of European settlers, Mestico and Angolares (the descendants of Angolan slaves), and Servicais (contract laborers from Africa and India).[12]
+The small island nation is also incredibly youthful, with over 60 percent of the population younger than 25.[13]
+The majority of São Toméans are Catholic and the remaining portion of the population are a mix of Christian denominations and non-religious persons.

 Migrant and Other Vulnerable Populations

-The countries with the most migrants from São Tomé and Príncipe include Portugal, Angola, Gabon, Cabo Verde, and Equatorial Guinea.[10]
+The countries with the most migrants from São Tomé and Príncipe in 2020 were Portugal, Angola, Gabon, Cabo Verde, and Equatorial Guinea.[17]

 Trafficking in Persons Risk Factors Analysis